alexpechkarev/places-autocomplete-svelte/README.md

 A flexible, accessible, and secure [Svelte](https://kit.svelte.dev) component leveraging the [Google Maps Places Autocomplete API (New)](https://developers.google.com/maps/documentation/javascript/place-autocomplete-overview).

 The component handles API loading, session tokens, debounced fetching, and accessibility, allowing you to focus on building your application.
-It intelligently manages the Google Maps API loader, creating a shared instance that prevents conflicts with other map components on the same page.
+It intelligently manages the Google Maps API loader, creating a shared instance via Svelte's context that prevents conflicts with other map components on the same page.

+**Two initialisation patterns:**
+- **Simple/Automatic**: Pass your API key directly to the component for basic use cases
+- **Advanced/Manual**: Initialise the loader once in a parent component when using multiple Google Maps libraries or components

 ## Available: Standalone JavaScript Library